shamsheersc19/OpenAeroStruct/README.md

 ## Usage

-`run_aerostruct_comp_CRM.py` contains an example script for aerostructural analysis and optimization with the wingbox model.
+`run_aerostruct_comp_CRM.py` contains an example script for aerostructural analysis and optimization using the wingbox model.
 It also contains instructions on how to run it.
-We also recommend gaining familiarity with OpenAeroStruct using the standard [version](https://github.com/mdolab/OpenAeroStruct) first.

 For each case, you can view the optimization results using `plot_all.py`.